 Gift Certificates and Gift Cards no matter how small their value are considered income by the IRS, and should be avoided.

 A Prize recognizes performance as part of a judged competition, e.g. best design, highest score, academic achievement, etc. or winnings from a raffle or drawing.
 Prizes are taxable (IRS Form 1099-MISC).

 Carleton College is a non-profit educational institution exempt from Minnesota sales tax on the purchase of goods and services in Minnesota.
 However, the College is not exempt from sales taxes on hotel or restaurant purchases.
 The College will not reimburse departments or individuals for sales tax paid on the purchase of goods or services.

 Periodically services are required for a limited or intermittent period of time through an independent contractor/consultant.
-It is critical that employees consult with Human Resources prior to engaging an individual for services using the Employee/Independent Contractor Checklist.
+It is critical that employees consult with Human Resources prior to engaging an individual for services using the Independent Contractor Checklist, located on the Human Resources Forms webpage under Recruitment.
 The Independent Contractor evaluation is an important step in correctly classifying workers.
 This review is a means to ensure that we have the proper documentation supporting the classification decision.
 If an independent contractor does not meet specific qualifications, they may need to be hired as an employee.

 All payments for services to independent contractors/consultants must be made directly from Carleton College to insure compliance with all IRS withholding and reporting requirements.
 The Employee Independent Contractor Checklist should be attached to the Payment Request Form, along with corresponding contract and Vendor W-9.